SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 a subclass deinitializer implementation.
 You are not allowed to call ``super.deinit()`` yourself.

-Deinitializers are still able to access the properties of the instance they are called on.
+..
+TODO: note that this is true even if your subclass doesn't actually provide an explicit deinitializer itself.

-This means that your deinitializer can modify its behavior based on properties of the current instance, such as discovering the file name of a file that needs to be closed.
+Because the instance has not yet been destroyed, a deinitializer can access all of the properties of the instance it is called on, and can modify its behavior based on those properties (such as looking up the name of a file that needs to be closed).

 Here's an example of ``deinit`` in action.
 This example defines two new types, ``Bank`` and ``Player``, for a simple game.